ucl-codec/cloud_infrastructure/docs/user_guide/vpn_setup.md

-# Connecting to VPNs for Pasian Learning
+# Connecting to VPNs for PassianFL

 You will need a VPN account to connect to PassianFL.
 - Researchers need VPN access to the PassianFL Researcher network